 Your day-to-day tasks may include:

-- drawing up plans for a modified or replacement IT system
+- drawing up plans to improve or replace an IT system

 - working closely with programmers and software developers to build systems

-- overseeing testing to find problems before the final version of the system is released
+- overseeing testing to find problems before the final version of a system goes live

-- providing staff training and instruction manuals for new or upgraded systems
+- training staff and writing instruction manuals for new or upgraded systems

-An important part of your job will be to make sure that your designs are future proof, that is flexible enough to adapt as the organisation or business grows.
+You'll need to make sure that your designs are future-proof, and are flexible enough to adapt as the organisation or business grows.

 You'll use various computer-assisted software engineering (CASE) tools and programming methods.